-As Rio+20 came to a close, civil society groups from across the globe were quick to condemn world leaders – particularly from rich countries – for failing to live up to their promises or offer new vision.
+As Rio+20 came to a close earlier this week, civil society groups from across the globe were quick to condemn world leaders – particularly from rich countries – for failing to live up to their promises or offer new vision.

-“Just like in climate negotiations, the EU dresses up its own economic interests as ambitious new ideas when in reality they came without the political will to make the changes needed to save the people and planet,” said Asad Rehman, Head of International Climate, Friends of the Earth EWNI.
+“Just like in climate negotiations, the EU dresses up its own economic interests as ambitious new ideas when in reality they came without the political will to make the changes needed to save the people and planet,” said Asad Rehman, Head of International Climate, Friends of the Earth.

 “It is hypocritical for the EU to claim it has no money to help deliver the global transformation needed, when EU politicians have found billions to bail out the banks and give tax breaks to dirty fossil fuel industries.
 It is time all governments learn that for these important meetings to succeed they need to put the interests of the people first, not those of the polluters.”